SEA-group/WoT-Model-Tool-WoWS-Refit-EN/README.md

 ## Update history

+### 2022.08.12a
+* Added the support of xyznuv2tb vertex type (new shell stream model).
+Currently we cannot import double uv model due to the limits of the obj format.

 ### 2022.03.29a
 * Fixed a bug that causes error when reading models that have more than 65535 vertices.